 python-on-a-chip: python-on-a-chip (p14p) is a Python runtime system that uses a reduced Python VM called PyMite.
 The VM runs a significant subset of the Python language with few resources on a microcontroller. p14p can also run multiple stackless green threads.

 Owl system: The Owl system is an embedded Python runtime system.
 It is a complete system for ARM Cortex- M3 microcontrollers.
-The Owl toolchain produces relocatable memory images that are directly runnable on the micro-controller from Python code objects.
+The Owl toolchain produces relocatable memory images that are directly runnable on the microcontroller from Python code objects.
 Note that the Owl system interpreter is the same as that of python-on-a-chip.

 eLua: eLua (embedded Lua) offers a full implementation of the Lua programming language for embedded systems.
 Lua is one of the most popular scripting languages for embedded systems [16].
 Lua supports a co-routine, which is referred to as cooperative multitasking.
 A co-routine in Lua is used as an independently executed thread.
 Note that a co-routine can only suspend and resume multiple routines; thus, a Lua co-routine is not like multitasks in multitask systems.